 Ronny Jordan’s acid-jazz cover of So What (Miles Davis) was the first single of the late English jazz guitarist.
-His version was released in 1992 on his debut album The Antidote, and became a worldwide hit.
+His version was released in 1992 on his debut album, The Antidote, and it became a worldwide hit.

-In this jazz guitar lesson, you will learn how to play Ronny Jordan’s version of So What.
-The lesson includes the melody and the first two guitar licks that are featured on his recording.
+In this jazz guitar lesson, you’ll learn how to play Ronny Jordan’s version of So What.
+We’ll cover the melody and the first two guitar licks from his solo.

-You will also learn the Dorian mode fingerings that are behind the melody and solo.
+You’ll also learn the Dorian mode fingerings used in the melody and solo.

-This is a great study in modal jazz guitar, soul jazz phrasing, and a clean jazz tone.
+This lesson is a great way to study modal jazz guitar and soul jazz phrasing.

-To learn more jazz guitar patterns similar to the ones you will use in the solos below, check out our course Jazz Guitar Patterns & Phrases Volume 1.
+If you want to learn more jazz guitar patterns like the ones in the solos below, check out our course Jazz Guitar Patterns & Phrases Volume 1.

 So What – Video